A-bee01/A-bee01/README.md

 # Oh, Hello there.
 I am Abundance, Ab for short👋🏾
-Been AWOL for a while.
+I have been AWOL for a while.
 So there is literally nothing to see here for now but welcome anyways.
 I am back!.

 I really hope to do more soon!